-We are not too much of cultural travelers in terms of history and religion unfortunately.
+I’m not too much of cultural traveler in terms of history and religion.
 But Tokyo has so many beautiful temples and parks to visit if you are interested.
-We did walk through this which was right in the middle of Akasaka after sushi and before beers.
-It’s a wonderful juxtapose to have this lush ancient temple set right next to skyhigh concrete buildings.
+I walks through this temple in Akasaka and it’s a wonderful juxtapose to have this lush ancient temple set right next to skyhigh concrete buildings.
 If you are sick of the hustle and bustle, these make a wonderful stop.
 The most famous temple in Tokyo is Meiji Jingu.

 3) Fresh sushi at Tsukiji Market

 I love sushi at home and I knew I wanted to have sushi multiple times when I was in Japan!
 Expect to line up for 1-4 hours at Sushi Dai and Daiwa Sushi right outside the Tsukiji Fish Market.
-We were just at the Sydney Fish Market so we skipped out on going to the actual Tsukiji Fish Market.
+I was just at the Sydney Fish Market so I skipped out on going to the actual Tsukiji Fish Market.
 But a quintessential Tokyo experience is to see the live auction bright and early in the morning.
 If you don’t like waiting, I’ll share with you though two sushi spots that I thought were delicious in the Hidden Gems section!

 4) Shibuya crossing and Harajuku

 The most famous street in Tokyo is arguably the Shibuya crossing.
 You’ve probably seen the time lapse videos and the best place to watch the action is at the Starbucks.
 Make sure to also take a walk into Harajuku for stores selling street wear.
 You’ll also find the Tokyo mural wall.
 Check the “Now is Forever” location tag on the map!

 5) Drive around the streets in a Mario Cart